ajr423/ajr423.github.io/index.md

 ## Woodworking Portfolio

 Here are some of the projects that I have done while at Lehigh.
-I’m adding this in to this page because the projects give an accurate reflection of how I problem solve and build things to fit the needs of a given situation.
+I’m adding these in because the projects give an accurate reflection of how I problem solve and create solutions to fit the needs of a given situation.

 ---
 <p style="font-size:11px">Page template forked from <a href="https://github.com/evanca/quick-portfolio">evanca</a></p>
 <!-- Remove above link if you don't want to attibute -->